LazyCyborg/tmseegpy/README.md

 - The `--data_dir` argument should point to the directory containing your TMS data (e.g., `data/`).
 - Each session should be in its own subdirectory under `TMSEEG/`.

-Or if using EDF or other formats that are directly compatible with MNE-Python
+Or if using Brainvision or other formats that are directly compatible with MNE-Python
 ```
 data/
 └── TMSEEG/
-    ├── session1.edf
+    ├── session1.vhdr
     │
-    └──session2.edf/
+    └──session2.vhdr/

 ```